 Warwick Road, Beaconsfield, Bucks

-An interesting building of two main builds dating from the first half of the 20th century and with strong associations with the writer G.K.
+An interesting building of two main builds dating from the first half of the twentieth century and with strong associations with the writer G.K.
 Chesterton, who was a parishioner.
 The original 1927 church by A.S.G.
-Butler is a modest example of late Gothic Revival work; the tower by Adrian Gilbert Scott completed just after the Second World War as a memorial to Chesterton is a bold and dramatic addition typical of this architect’s work.
+Butler is a modest example of late Gothic Revival work; the tower by Adrian Gilbert Scott completed just after the Second World War (as a memorial to Chesterton) is a bold and dramatic addition typical of this architect’s work.

 The writer G. K. Chesterton (1874-1936), who had already lived in Beaconsfield for many years, became a Catholic in July 1922 and was received into the Church in the hotel hall.
 He took an active part in parish life and even offered a site for a new church, which was not taken up.
 With the steady increase in the size and population of Beaconsfield there was clearly a need for a permanent church and eventually in 1926 a site was purchased in Warwick Road and a small church built to the designs of A.S.G.
-Butler, who is probably best-known as the author of a major biography of his fellow-architect architect Sir Edwin Lutyens, but was also responsible for the design of the Catholic church of the Sacred Heart, Henley (1936).
+Butler (probably best-known as the author of a major biography of his fellow-architect architect Sir Edwin Lutyens, and the architect of several Catholic churches, including Sacred Heart, Henley, qv).

 At first the parish was served from High Wycombe.
 The first parish priest at Beaconsfield was Mgr Smith, who was appointed in 1931, and a new presbytery was built at that time.
 In 1934 a parish hall was built and named the Borlase Hall after the early benefactors of the parish.
 This building was later supplemented by a second and larger hall.

-In recent years because it was deteriorating Gill’s headstone to Chesterton was removed from the cemetery and is now set in the outside wall of St Teresa’s church; a new stone loosely based on Gill’s design is now at the cemetery.
+Gill’s headstone to Chesterton was removed from the cemetery on account of deterioration and is now set into the outside wall of St Teresa’s church; a new stone loosely based on Gill’s design is now at the cemetery.

 Original Date: 1927